The 9 key benefits of cloud computing in healthcare

 The ability to imagine an expanding future often comes from discoveries that reveal possibilities we couldn’t fathom before.
 Alternatively, visions of a new way of doing things can also come from experiences in our past that force us to push past the limits we’ve accepted as possible.

-The advantages of cloud computing are being noticed by healthcare leaders, especially as the ongoing impact of COVID-19 shapes the industry.
-Many recognize that it brings the opportunity to improve patient engagement, move past legacy systems and reduce IT costs.
+The advantages of cloud computing has been noticed by healthcare leaders.
+With many recognizing that it brings the opportunity to improve patient engagement, move past legacy systems and reduce IT costs.

 A challenge is that healthcare organizations have lagged in cloud adoption as they have with other technologies when compared with other industries, according to Forrester’s Best practices for healthcare in the cloud.